Pattern for Executable Service Specifications (PEXS)

 Secondly, inside the CIM and PIM specification platforms, in order to prevent invalidation of analysis level specifications later by design level choices, analysis level specifications are to be isolated from design concerns.

-Using the above principles (a 1-to-1 traceability mechanism and analysis/design levels isolation), service descriptions are not altered by design level decisions even if related design level solutions are transformed later into PIM level components then mapped on the service oriented architecture.
+Using the above principles (a 1-to-1 traceability mechanism and analysis/design levels isolation), service descriptions are not altered by design level decisions even though related design level solutions are transformed later into PIM level components then mapped on the service oriented architecture.

 Figure 5 : Service specifications transformed into PIM level descriptions allows us to prototype CIM level service behaviours

-On the basis of such a capitalisation on the business knowledge independently of related design level decisions, we can go ahead and specify design level behaviours of service descriptions at the CIM level in order to guide developers in implementing corresponding operations at the PIM.
+On the basis of such a capitalization on the business knowledge independently of related design level decisions, we can go ahead and specify design level behaviours of service descriptions at the CIM level in order to guide developers in implementing corresponding operations at the PIM.

 The figure below shows at the left design level behaviours of the service component Enter Visitor using the UML activity diagram and the Java Code comment lines (at the right) that can be automatically generated in order to guide developers in implementing operations that correspond to these actions.